agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 ![DAVID Chart View](./DAVID_chartview.jpg)

 **Question #2.
 Explore the *Help and Manual* link to understand the output.
-If EASE is a version of the Fisher’s Exact Test, what is the null hypothesis when testing for enrichment of a specific ontology term?** [1 point]
+If EASE is a version of the Fisher’s Exact Test, what is the null hypothesis when testing for enrichment of a specific ontology term?**

 **Question #3.
 After a demo from your instructor, perform DAVID analysis of the Cluster 1, Cluster 2, Cluster 3 and Cluster 4 probe lists that include up- or down-regulation of genes in response to tBHQ and TCDD.
 Write a short paragraph (1/2 page maximum) outlining your findings and interpretation.
-What are the main responses in these embryonic cells to insult by tBHQ and/or TCDD?** [5 points]
+What are the main responses in these embryonic cells to insult by tBHQ and/or TCDD?**

 > Flash Update - KEGG [kahoot](https://kahoot.it/?_ga=2.264238917.871462812.1568207895-297922416.1568207895)

 **Question #4.
 Look at the KEGG pathway results for Cluster 1, *Up-regulated in tBHQ*.
 A number of signalling pathways are enriched for this probe set.
 Are there any proteins enriched in more than one of these signalling pathways?
-Looking at the KEGG signalling pathway plots, what are they and what biology is being upregulated?**  [5 points]
+Looking at the KEGG signalling pathway plots, what are they and what biology is being upregulated?**

 ![DAVID KEGG View](./DAVID_KEGGview.jpg)